 COMPLESSO DELL’OSPEDALETTO, VENICE

-Penumbra will feature a series of new video and filmic productions commissioned to Karimah Ashadu, Jonathas De Andrade, Aziz Hazara, He Xiangyu, Masbedo, James Richards, Emilija Škarnulytė, and Ana Vaz.
+Karimah Ashadu, Jonathas de Andrade, Aziz Hazara, He Xiangyu, Masbedo, James Richards, Emilija Škarnulytė, Ana Vaz

 Images of Ospedaletto and Church of Santa Maria dei Derelitti by Giacomo Bianco

-Curated by Alessandro Rabottini and Leonardo Bigazzi—respectively Artistic Director and Curator at the Fondazione—Penumbra will feature a series of new video and filmic productions commissioned to Karimah Ashadu (1985, UK), Jonathas De Andrade (1982, Brazil), Aziz Hazara (1992, Afghanistan), He Xiangyu (1986, China), Masbedo (Nicolò Massazza, 1973 and Iacopo Bedogni, 1970, Italy), James Richards (1983, UK), Emilija Škarnulytė (1987, Lithuania), and Ana Vaz (1986, Brazil).
-All eight works deal in different ways with pressing contemporary issues and are commissioned and produced by Fondazione In Between Art Film, an initiative founded by Beatrice Bulgari.
+Penumbra is a group exhibition curated by Alessandro Rabottini and Leonardo Bigazzi that feature eight new video and filmic installations commissioned to Karimah Ashadu (1985, UK), Jonathas de Andrade (1982, Brazil), Aziz Hazara (1992, Afghanistan), He Xiangyu (1986, China), Masbedo (Nicolò Massazza, 1973 and Iacopo Bedogni, 1970, Italy), James Richards (1983, UK), Emilija Škarnulytė (1987, Lithuania), and Ana Vaz (1986, Brazil), and produced by Fondazione In Between Art Film.

-Penumbra will be accompanied by a cross-disciplinary public programme curated by Bianca Stoppani and Paola Ugolini—respectively Editor and Curator at the Fondazione—that will involve the artists featured in the exhibition and expand the conversations around their practice, via panels with international curators and thinkers.
+Penumbra is accompanied by Vanishing Points, a cross-disciplinary public programme curated by Bianca Stoppani and Paola Ugolini that will involve the artists featured in the exhibition and expand the conversations around their practice, via panels with international curators and thinkers.

 Karimah Ashadu (b.
 1985, UK) is a British-Nigerian artist who lives and works between Hamburg and Lagos.
 Ashadu’s practice concerns the perception of self and place, as well as the concepts of labour and patriarchy relating to the socio-economic context of Nigeria and West Africa.
 Her work has been exhibited and screened in institutions such as Kunstverein, Hamburg; Galerie für Zeitgenössische Kunst, Leipzig; MoMA, New York; and Center d’Art Contemporain Geneva.
 Ashadu received the ars viva award (2020) and the Contemporary art prize (2020), Rotary Club.
 She also received awards at festivals such as the Ann Arbor Film Festival, European Media Art Festival, and Euro Video.
 Her work is part of the public collections of MoMA, New York; and Fonds Municipal d’Art Contemporain de la Ville de Genève (FMAC).
 In 2020, Ashadu founded her film production company Golddust by Ashadu, which specializes in artists’ films on black culture and African discourses.
 She was named Abigail R. Cohen Fellow 2021 at the Columbia Institute for Ideas and Imagination, Paris.